kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(b\) The following do not constitute final decisions and orders subject to judicial review:

-\(1\) An FAA decision to dismiss a complaint without prejudice, as set forth in §16.27;
+\(1\) An FAA decision to dismiss a complaint without prejudice, as set forth in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.27   Incomplete complaints.|§16.27]];

 \(2\) A Director's Determination;

 \(3\) An initial decision issued by a hearing officer at the conclusion of a hearing;

-\(4\) A Director's Determination or an initial decision of a hearing officer becomes the final decision of the Associate Administrator because it was not appealed within the applicable time periods provided under §§16.33(c) and 16.241(b).
+\(4\) A Director's Determination or an initial decision of a hearing officer becomes the final decision of the Associate Administrator because it was not appealed within the applicable time periods provided under §[[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.33   Final decisions without hearing.|§16.33]](c) and 16.241(b).

 \[Doc.
 No. 27783, 61 FR 54004, Oct.
 16, 1996.
 Redesignated and amended by Amdt.
 16-1, 78 FR 56148, Sept.
 12, 2013\]